-Any Home Loan Modification requires the Trustee's approval.
+Any Home Loan Modification requires your judge and Trustee's approval.
 Make sure your attorney talks to the Trustee's office before you act.

 REMEMBER: Selling, buying or improving property is tricky when you are in Chapter 13.
 Check the website and talk to your attorney first!